-The Internal Audit unit of public bodies must coordinate and share their audit reports on the EPWP Integrated Grant with the Department of Public Works and Infrastructure' Internal Audit, on, inter alia, specifically on the following:
+The Internal Audit unit of public bodies must coordinate and share their audit reports on the EPWP Integrated Grant with the DPWI's Internal Audit, on, inter alia, specifically on the following:

 - a.
 Objectives and scope of the audit work completed for the quarter - b.
 Based on audit procedures completed, the audit findings/results including any weaknesses in controls, procedures, information collated and reported or problematic outcomes for the quarter - c.
 Repeat findings with reference to findings reported in previous months or quarters by Internal Audit and management actions were required but not yet implemented - d.
 Significant risk exposures - e.
 Conclusion based on appropriate analysis and evaluations - f.
 Recommendations and action plans.